 Timeline of project completion

-Archival support of the project (video, photos, audio, advertising, program, interviews, etc.)
+Digital archival support of the project (links, video, photos, audio, advertising, program, interviews, etc.)

 Failure to Complete Project